 - Historical reporting – gives you access to data at any time point.

 - Workforce management software – provides managers a host of agent information for coaching and goal setting.

 Congratulations!
-You made it through the Beginner's Guide to Call Centre Software!
+You made it through the Beginner's Guide to Call Center Software!
 Hopefully, this have provided you with a good introduction.
-Just remember to refer back to the explanations and recommendations documented in this guide from time to time as you venture down the path of deploying your own call centre.
-For additional demonstrations of call centre functionality described in this guide, check our demo videos.
+Just remember to refer back to the explanations and recommendations documented in this guide from time to time as you venture down the path of deploying your own call center.
+For additional demonstrations of call center functionality described in this guide, check our demo videos.